Holly Sonders Shows Off Pert Booty In Red-Hot Thong While Lounging On Her Bed

 “If ever you’re in Hawaii, I challenge you to 18 holes, no handicap.
 I will pay for your round,” they offered.

-Yesterday, the buxom beauty updated her feed with a risqué photo.
-Holly wore a cut-out bikini and leather collar that accumulated over 11,000 likes.
+Yesterday, the buxom beauty updated her feed with another risqué photo.
+Holly wore a cut-out bikini and leather collar in a pic that accumulated over 11,000 likes.